Dmitry16/aws-transactions/README.md

 High Level Design Overview:

-The app is developed with NodeJS Express framework and converted to run on top of AWS Lambda using "aws-serverless-express" framework.
+The app is developed with Express framework and converted to run on top of AWS Lambda using "aws-serverless-express" framework.

 When a GET request hits the "get-transactions" end-point a set of currency rates from the api.exchangeratesapi.io resource is fetched.
 After that some random transactions (an array of objects) are generated.
 Finally they are sent to the 'process-transactions' end-point.
 When server recieves a post request it processes the data converting transactions to a different shape.